 What to Consider Before You Buy

-Beyond the core features, there are a few practical considerations to keep in mind to ensure you choose the perfect device.
+Beyond the core features, there are a few practical considerations to to ensure you choose the perfect device.

 Subscription Fees and Connectivity